AMIGA-IAA/hcg-16/README.md

 * download the input data
 * run the [pipeline](https://github.com/AMIGA-IAA/hcg-16/blob/master/cgatcore/pipeline.py)

+Note: This will install `conda` on your machine if it is not already installed.

 ## Pre-requisites
 Please make sure you have `docker` installed on your computer before running `run.sh`.
-For the pipeline to execute succesfully will require approximately 7 GB of free space.
+For the pipeline to execute succesfully will require approximately 10 GB of free space.
+Also be aware that `docker` requires sudo access and may request the password during some steps of the pipeline.

 # Plots for HCG-16 Project